Welcome to the Information Architecture Gateway!

 What We Do

-The IA Gateway (or IAG) is a Science Gateway affiliated with the Science Gateways Community Institute.
+The IA Gateway is a Science Gateway affiliated with the Science Gateways Community Institute.
 Our goal is to provide access to an IA Toolkit, made up of tools and resources that we bring together from different disciplines with IA, and to serve other ecosystems to help them learn and discover IA in their own digital products.

 Information architects in both academia and industry are working together to develop this online learning and collaboration gateway.